 - Eligibility for Need-Based Aid

-We subtract your EFC and any other financial resources you have to apply toward your college costs from your cost of attendance.
+We subtract your SAI and any other financial resources you have to apply toward your college costs from your cost of attendance.
 These resources include any private scholarships or gifts you’ve received that are not part of your family’s income and assets.

 The Federal Work-Study(FWS)